Fulfillment of the Land Promises

 There is no argument that the promise of seed and land was made to Abraham.
 The point of contention is to whom does the promise ultimately apply.
 As mentioned before, Scofieldism believes that this promise of seed and land applies only to natural Israel.

 Does the NT hold to the opinion that the Abrahamic promises apply only to natural Israel as Scofieldism teaches?
 No, it does not.
 The apostle Paul deals with the topic more than any other writer.
-From Paul’s teaching it is clear that the OT reference to Abraham’s seed is a clear reference to Christ.
+From Paul’s teaching it is clear that the OT reference to Abraham’s seed clearly refers to Christ.

 Now to Abraham and his seed were the promises made.
 He saith not, And to seeds, as of many; but as of one, And to thy seed, which is Christ.